serverless/serverless/docs/providers/aws/guide/plugins.md

 If your plugin adds support for additional params in `serverless.yml` file, you should also add validation rules to the Framework's schema.
 Otherwise, the Framework may place validation errors to command output about your params.

 The Framework uses JSON-schema validation backed by [AJV](https://github.com/ajv-validator/ajv).
-You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by using `defineCustomProperties`, `defineFunctionEvent`, `defineFunctionProperties` or `defineProvider` helpers.
+You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by using `defineCustomProperties`, `defineFunctionEvent`, `defineFunctionEventProperties`, `defineFunctionProperties` or `defineProvider` helpers.

 We'll walk though those helpers.
 You may also want to check out examples from [helpers tests](tests/fixtures/configSchemaExtensions/test-plugin.js)